OnelioViera/devconnector-v2/README.md

 1. Set up Mongodb

-2. Create a .gitignore file and add node_modules/ to the file.
+2. Create a `.gitignore` file and add `node_modules/` to the file.

-3. Initialize the git repository - git init - in the project root directory.
+3. Initialize the git repository `git init` in the project root directory.

 4. Change the entry point to server.js in package.json.
 Example: entry point: (index.js) server.js